ktoso/rx-wiki/Backpressure.md

 We might, for example, have used one of these operators on each of the two Observables we intended to `zip` together in the conundrum mentioned earlier, and this would have solved our problem.
 But the behavior of the resulting `zip` would also have been different.
 It would no longer necessarily zip together the <i>n</i><sup>th</sup> item from each Observable sequentially.

-### Buffers and Windows
+### Buffers and windows

-You could also use an operator like [`buffer( )`](Transforming-Observables#buffer) or [`window( )`](Transforming-Observables#window) to collect items from the over-producing Observable and emit them as collections.
-The slow consumer can then decide whether to process only one particular item from each collections, to process some combination of those items, or to schedule work to be done on each item in the collection as appropriate.
+You could also use an operator like [`buffer( )`](Transforming-Observables#buffer) or [`window( )`](Transforming-Observables#window) to collect items from the over-producing Observable and then emit them, less-frequently, as collections (or Observables) of items.
+The slow consumer can then decide whether to process only one particular item from each collection, to process some combination of those items, or to schedule work to be done on each item in the collection, as appropriate.

-## Backpressure Isn’t Magic
+## Backpressure isn’t magic

 Backpressure doesn’t make the problem of an overproducing Observable or an underconsuming Subscriber go away.
 It just moves the problem up the chain of operators to a point where it can be handled better.